 What will I study?

 You will get to enjoy local study field trips.
-Recent visits have included locations such as Manchester and Snowdonia.
+Recent visits have included locations such as Liverpool and Sefton Dunes.

 Where might it lead?